wilsonliaows/docs/features/list-management.md

 Iterate through the Salesforce list of opportunity products via a Repeat step to find corresponding NetSuite inventory items, and accumulate that in a custom list.
 Subsequently, create a complete NetSuite sales order with a list of line items in a single action, by passing in the custom list built with accumulator.

-![Example recipe using accumulator](/assets/images/features/list-management/example-recipe-using-accumulator.png)

-*Salesforce-Netsuite recipe using Repeat step* [Example recipe](https://www.workato.com/recipes/488286)
+![Example recipe using accumulator](/assets/images/features/list-management/example-recipe-using-accumulator.png) *Salesforce-Netsuite recipe using Repeat step.
+[Example recipe](https://www.workato.com/recipes/488286)*

 **2) Using Repeat step.
 Create a NetSuite sales order, then iteratively move lines from Salesforce opportunity to NetSuite sales order via a Repeat step.**

 First, create a NetSuite sales order.
 Then, in a Repeat step, search for Netsuite inventory item by Salesforce opportunity product name (or any other identifying field).
 Pass the internal ID of the NetSuite inventory item found into the **Update sales order** action in order to append a new line to the sales order.

 ![Example recipe using repeat step](/assets/images/features/list-management/example-recipe-using-repeat-step-vs-accumulator.png)

-*Salesforce-Netsuite recipe using Repeat step* [Example recipe](https://www.workato.com/recipes/488358)
+*Salesforce-Netsuite recipe using Repeat step.
+[Example recipe](https://www.workato.com/recipes/488358)*